Cantaloupe Nutrition

 Family: Cucurbitaceae

 Cantaloupe (Cucumis melo) most likely originated from South Asia and Africa.
 Cantaloupes have a deeply netted, yellow-golden rind.
 The ripe fruit have a musky fragrance.
 Cantaloupe is a refreshing summer fruit that is good for the brain, blood, skin, and eyesight.
-Cantaloupes are rich in vitamin A and vitamin C. An amount of 100 g of cantaloupe contains 61% daily value [DV] of vitamin C. Vitamin C is an antioxidant that protects the body cells from damage and supports heart health.
+Cantaloupes are rich in vitamin C. An amount of 100 g of cantaloupe contains 41% daily value [DV] of vitamin C. Vitamin C is an antioxidant that protects the body cells from damage and supports heart health.
 It also enables the body to produce collagen, which provides a structure for cells, skin, and hair.
-Cantaloupes supply 68% daily value [DV] of vitamin A. This vitamin helps keep the eyes and immune system healthy.
+In addition, cantaloupes supply 19% daily value [DV] of vitamin A. This vitamin helps keep the eyes and immune system healthy.
 Vitamin A is also important for reproductive health.
-Beta carotene in cantaloupes may help reduce cell damage caused by oxidative stress.
+Beta-carotene in cantaloupes may help reduce cell damage caused by oxidative stress.
 Cantaloupes also contain other antioxidants, vitamins, and minerals that can be beneficial for health.
-The high water content (90.15 g/100 g) can help reduce dehydration, and the dietary fiber content (4% DV) promotes healthy digestion and reduce constipation.
+The water content (90.15 g/100 g) can help reduce dehydration, and the dietary fiber content (3% DV) promotes healthy digestion and reduce constipation.
 Cantaloupes make an easy, refreshing, and healthy dessert.

 Calories